-- Driver privilege cards will soon be issued to Rhode Islanders who can’t provide social security numbers but who have filed a RI tax return or be dependent of someone who filed a tax return.
+- In July 2023, driver privilege cards will be issued to Rhode Islanders who can’t provide social security numbers but who have filed a RI tax return or be dependent of someone who filed a tax return.
 More information here, and a document with more details will download in English at this link, and in Spanish here.
 There will be a community information session regarding driver privilege cards at Bishop McVinney Auditorium on May 30 at 6 p.m.
 Registration link here.

 - DMV appointments must be made online, a now permanent requirement.
 The DMV will not resume walk-in services once pandemic-related restrictions are lifted.
 Here is full list of DMV services available online or by mail.

-- Pending the Governor’s signature, driver privilege permits will allow Rhode Islanders without social security numbers, but who have filed tax returns permission to legally drive in RI.
+- Starting in July 2023, driver privilege permits will allow Rhode Islanders without social security numbers, but who have filed tax returns, permission to legally drive in RI.

 - Unlike traditional driver’s licenses, these permits could not be used to vote, register to vote, get onto an airplane, or enter a federal building.

 - Permits will cost $50 and last for two years.